Gradient palette extractor

 Why OKLab sampling is used

-The visible CSS gradient is written as a standard linear-gradient() with the three entered HEX colors.
-For the extracted intermediate swatches, Hue Codex uses OKLab interpolation between adjacent stops so the 25% and 75% colors feel more visually balanced.
+The visible CSS gradient is written as a standard linear-gradient() with the three entered concrete CSS colors.
+For the extracted intermediate swatches, Hue Codex uses OKLab interpolation between adjacent stops and premultiplied alpha so the 25% and 75% samples retain both color and opacity behavior.

 Different interpolation models can produce different midpoint colors.
 OKLab is useful for UI and palette work because it is designed around more perceptual lightness and hue behavior than simple RGB channel interpolation.

-• Use the extracted HEX values when you need discrete colors for tokens, cards, dividers, badges, or documentation.
+- Use the extracted CSS or HEX-alpha values when you need discrete colors for tokens, cards, dividers, badges, or documentation.

 Best uses for gradient palette extraction